Medical Malpractice Attorney

 Medical malpractice laws make it possible for victims of substandard medical care to recover compensation for their suffering.
 It is estimated that medical errors are the third leading cause of death in the United States.

 However, not all medical errors will fall under a medical malpractice claim.
-It must be proven that the medical error resulted from and that another physician in a similar situation would not have given the same care.
+It must be proven that the medical error resulted from negligence and that another physician in a similar situation would not have given the same care.

 Examples of Negligence in the Medical Field